 How do I know if I am the victim of unlawful employment discrimination?

-Discrimination and its close cousin, harassment, can take a number of different forms in the workplace.
-Federal and state laws prohibit discrimination and harassment against individuals on the basis of race, color, creed, national origin, sex (gender), religion, disability (handicap), pregnancy, and age.
+Discrimination and its close cousin, harassment, can take several different forms in the workplace.
+Federal and state laws prohibit discrimination and harassment against individuals based on race, color, creed, national origin, sex (gender), religion, disability (handicap), pregnancy, and age.

-Discrimination in the work setting first requires that the court or administrative agency find the alleged victim qualifies to bring a discrimination action, because he or she is a member of the class of employees intended to be protected by an anti-discrimination law, that he or she was qualified to hold the position held or for which he or she applied, and that he or she suffered some adverse job action supposedly on the basis of one of the categories of discrimination prohibited by law.
+Discrimination in the work setting first requires that the court or administrative agency find the alleged victim qualifies to bring a discrimination action because he or she is a member of the class of employees intended to be protected by an anti-discrimination law, that he or she was qualified to hold the position held or for which he or she applied, and that he or she suffered some adverse job action supposedly based on one of the categories of discrimination prohibited by law.